-Grandview point: Grandview point is located in the grand canyon trails.
-From Grandview point, located at the start of a popular hiking trail on the canyon’s southern rim, take in the spectacular splendour of the grand canyon trails.
+Grandview point: Grandview point is located in the Grand Canyon trails.
+From Grandview point, located at the start of a popular hiking trail on the canyon’s southern rim, take in the spectacular splendor of the Grand Canyon trails.

 Grandview trail point: In 1893 Grandview trail was erected by miners and is notable for its cobblestone and cribbing parts.
 One of the most remote trails from the South Kaibab trail, this rugged bright angel trail in the North Kaibab trail doesn’t lead and take you from rim to rim.